-Currently accepting intern applications for spring 2017.
+Currently accepting intern applications for Spring 2020 (to start mid-January).

 If interested in gaining work experience in an arts organisation, please email us a CV with a brief cover note.
 Our interns are part-time (including evening work) and contribute to general Big Smoke administration as well as working on particular projects and areas of interest.
 We look for people with an interest in the arts (particularly writing) who are dedicated, enthusiastic and self-motivated.
 Please note that applicants must have a high level of written English and be computer-literate.